rsdoiel/antenna/archives/2025/pacific_2025.27.md

 ---

-## Whinicles: Different ways to articulate political sentiments
+## Whinicles: Different ways to articulate disapprovals and political sentiments

 date: 2025-07-10, from: Pacific Island Times